DavidCoderror/Project-3-LaCite-/README.md

 Team 1 (Page D'accueil):

-David (Gaylord Of The Cock Rings) :Worked on Page d'acceuil and Inscription, Acceuil shoul dbe done but Inscritpion is far from it
+David (L skibidi rizz) :Worked on Page d'acceuil and Inscription, Acceuil shoul dbe done but Inscritpion is far from it

 Noah (Short King
                   CaseOh) :